irvinejeremy/irvinejeremy/_posts/2025-02-01-red-clover-eil-et-calculator.md

 - Helps reduce unnecessary insecticide applications
 - Designed for both **conventional** and **organic** red clover systems

-A production version of the app will be hosted on **shinyapps.io**.

 [**Launch Full-Screen Calculator**](https://jeremyirvine.shinyapps.io/EIL-ET-Calc/){: .btn .btn--primary target="_blank" }